equinor/fmu-sumo/docs/explorer.rst

     assets = cases.assets

-The `CaseCollection.assets` propert gives us a list of unique values for the asset property in our list of cases.
+The `CaseCollection.assets` property gives us a list of unique values for the asset property in our list of cases.
 We can now use this information to apply an asset filter:

 .. code-block::